 The salary range for these positions will be very competitive, and the University of Minnesota offers excellent fringe benefits.
-Applications received on or before December 1, 2020 will be given first consideration for an interview; however, we will continue to accept applications until the position is filled.

 The University of Minnesota, founded in the belief that all people are enriched by understanding, is dedicated to the advancement of learning and the search for truth; to the sharing of this knowledge through education for a diverse community; and to the application of this knowledge to benefit the people of the state, the nation, and the world.